 Flat and easy

-The area around the reserve is relatively flat and easy for all to access.
+The area around the reserve is accessible and flat.

 When to visit